 We divided the rice into four plastic jars (yes, we like Nutella in this house!):

 Then we left them to dry overnight:

-And used them for an “art project” the next day – which consisted of Johnny making a Big Mess while Emma carefully glued one grain of rice at a time onto her piece of paper.
+The colored rice was ready for an “art project” the next day.
+I say “project” because this consisted of Johnny making a Big Mess while Emma carefully glued one grain of rice at a time onto her piece of paper.
 If I were to do this particular project again, I would have the kids use liquid glue bottles instead of glue sticks – the grains of rice stuck to the glue sticks too easily.